grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 ~~~

 The key thing to note in the above code example is these operations are **not** called as we call them.
 When we call `filesystem.changeDir` and pass in our desired arguments, `filesystem.load()` may not have finished requesting for the filesystem and obtaining usage information.
-In fact, the last statement `console.log('Hello World');` will probably execute before we get to navigate to the **/Shared/Documents/MyApp** directory.
+In fact, the last statement `console.log('Hello World');` will probably execute before we get to navigate to the "**/Shared/Documents/MyApp**" directory.
 The idea here is that we're _queueing_ functions to be executed.
-This goes for every function `FileManager` exposes except for `dispatchEvent` - this is the only function in the API that will execute immediately.
+This goes for every function `FileManager` exposes except for `dispatchEvent` -- this is the only function in the API that will execute immediately.
 Therefore, even `addEventListener` and `removeEventListener` have their algorithms stalled until it's their turn.
-All of this is possible because `FileManager` has a private `FunctionQueue` object which stores functions we called if the're not ready to be executed just yet.
+All of this is possible because `FileManager` has a private `FunctionQueue` object which stores functions we call if the're not ready to be executed just yet.

 ### API ###